DVD-99/Clustering-using-PySpark/README.md

-# Implementing a Clustering Algorthim using PySpark
+# Implementing a Clustering Algorithm using PySpark

 **Spark is a general-purpose, in-memory, distributed processing engine that allows you to process your data efficiently in a distributed fashion.**